Author Archives | stpaulsuccoffice1

 0 Comments

-St. Paul’s Homes is May’s Mission Offering
+St. Paul’s Continuing Care Community is May’s Mission Offering.

-St. Paul’s Continuing Care Community is May’s Mission Offering: St. Paul’s, historically related to the United Church of Christ, has been serving the needs of residents of western Pennsylvania and the surrounding states for 150 years.
-Our congregation has a history of supporting the mission of St. Paul’s Continuing Care Community.
+St. Paul’s, historically related to the United Church of Christ, has been serving the needs of residents of western Pennsylvania and the surrounding states for 150 years.
+Our congregation has a history of supporting the work and mission of St. Paul’s Continuing Care Community.
 Through our continued support of St. Paul’s mission, we are realizing Jesus Christ’s call to love God and neighbor.

 Continue reading...